shaz-r/shaz.com.au/src/content/thoughts/10x-engineer.md

 This question, or something along these lines, tends to pop up every now and then - either from managers looking for their "unicorn" or sometimes even software engineers themselves looking to hone their craft.

-If I may - I'll look at this slightly differently and offer up what makes a good software engineer in a given team:
+I'll look at this slightly differently and offer up what makes a good software engineer in a given team, at least to me:

 - Ability to understand and break down a given issue / idea
 - Ability to communicate the break down to both technical and non-technical people, so they can understand it too